Network Structural Equation Models for Causal Mediation and Spillover Effects: Framework

-To develop the framework for studying mechanistic pathways from the exposure vector \(\boldsymbol{A} = (A_1, A_2, \cdots, A_N)\) of a network on an individual's outcome \(Y\) in the presence of mediators and network interference, we extend the seminal Structural Equation Modeling (SEM) approach.
-The system of SEMs consists of models for the relationships within individual unit-specific DAGs \((A_i, M_i, Y_i)\) as functions of self-confounders \(\boldsymbol{C}_i\), variables of neighboring DAGs \((\boldsymbol{A}_{\mathcal{N}^{\dagger}_i}, \boldsymbol{M}_{\mathcal{N}^{\dagger}_i}, \boldsymbol{Y}_{\mathcal{N}^{\dagger}_i})\) and neighbors' confounders \(\boldsymbol{C}_{\mathcal{N}^{\dagger}_i}\), for nodes \(i = 1, 2, \dots, N\) within a network.
-To account for the dependencies within the mediator vector \(\boldsymbol{M} = (M_1, M_2, \cdots, M_N)\) and the outcome vector \(\boldsymbol{Y} = (Y_1, Y_2, \cdots, Y_N)\) of a network, we invoke unit-specific random effects \(b^M_i \in \mathbb{R}\) and \(b^Y_i \in \mathbb{R}\), respectively.
+To formally characterize the mechanistic pathways through which the exposure vector $\boldsymbol{A} = (A_1, \dots, A_N)$ influences individual outcomes in the presence of both mediation and network interference, we extend the classical Structural Equation Modeling (SEM) framework.
+We term this generalized approach the Random Effects Network Structural Equation Model (REN-SEM).
+The proposed REN-SEM framework defines a system of structural equations where the relationships within each unit-specific DAG $(A_i, M_i, Y_i)$ are modeled as functions of self-confounders $\boldsymbol{C}_i$, as well as the variables and confounders of neighboring DAGs, denoted by $(\boldsymbol{A}_{\mathcal{N}^{\dagger}_i}, \boldsymbol{M}_{\mathcal{N}^{\dagger}_i}, \boldsymbol{Y}_{\mathcal{N}^{\dagger}_i})$ and $\boldsymbol{C}_{\mathcal{N}^{\dagger}_i}$, respectively, for all units $i = 1, \dots, N$.
+Additionally to explicitly account for the network dependencies within the mediator vector $\boldsymbol{M} = (M_1, \dots, M_N)$ and the outcome vector $\boldsymbol{Y} = (Y_1, \dots, Y_N)$, we incorporate unit-specific random effects $b^m_i \in \mathbb{R}$ and $b^y_i \in \mathbb{R}$.
+This approach leverages latent variables to capture unobserved heterogeneity and correlation structures, similar to the strategy employed by \citet{bind2016causal} for longitudinal mediation.
 Under a fixed network structure, all distributional assumptions, as well as mediation and interference estimands, are specified conditional on a given network adjacency matrix \(E\).
 This approach aligns with the popular analytical framework in the current literature considered by, for example, \citet{ogburn2022causal}.
-In contrast, \citet{li2022random} explores the estimation of treatment effects under a random network in a graphon modeling framework, a situation that introduces additional technical complexities, which consequently requires different theoretical toolboxes to address extra randomness arising from the realization of network samples.
-The situation of random networks is not the focus of this paper.
-The system of SEMs is structured by the following equations: for unit $i=1,\ldots,N$ in a given network $E$,
+The REN-SEMs is defined by the system of equations presented in (\ref{eq:SEM}).
+This formulation encodes a first-order Markov interference assumption, restricting the scope of network dependence to a unit's immediate neighbors.
+For each unit $i=1, \ldots, N$ within a network characterized by the adjacency matrix $E$, the model is given by: